diogenes-lang/diogenes/README.md

 * maude files will be generated automatically into `src-gen`

 # Co2 syntax #
-The syntax is defined into `it.unica.co2.CO2.xtext` and `it.unica.co2.Contracts.xtext`
+The syntax is defined into `it.unica.co2.CO2.xtext`

 # Example #
+See other examples into `Co2Sample` project
 ```

 /*